 You must note that the method we will use is relatively easy but involves tweaking the registry.
-It, therefore, suggests that you keep a full backup of the registry.
+It is, therefore, suggested that you keep a full backup of the registry.
 It will help restore your system to its previous working state if something goes wrong.

 Step 1: Go to the Registry Editor.

-Step 2: Navigate to the following path in the search box.
+Step 2: Navigate to the following path in the Registry Editor.
 You can copy and paste the below-mentioned path into the Registry Editor address and hit Enter on the keyboard to access the path directly:-

-Step 3: Set the“Value data” for (Default) REG_SZ to the following in the right sidebar:-
+Step 3: Set the following “Value data” for (Default) REG_SZ to the right sidebar by double-clicking on it:-

 Step 5: Finally, apply the changes by rebooting your computer.